 In current pandemic of COVID-19 second wave, Govandi-deonar has been affected badly.
-Hospital is located at Deonar Municipal colony.
-Hospital is near fire brigade near Sai Temple.
 These areas have been declared as containment zones in past.
 In this context, With tremendous rise in cases , We have set up Dedicated COVID Health Centre (DCHC).

 We have 20 beds and they are connected with central oxygen line.
-Prompt treatment will help them to recover faster and will prevent complications.
-Not only we provide medical management to covid patients, we have intensfied our health promoting efforts and advocacy in slums.
+Prompt treatment helps them to recover faster and prevent complications.
+Not only we provide medical management to covid patients, we have intensified our health promoting efforts and advocacy in slums.

 • Dedicated COVID Health Centre (DCHC) for covid patients in Spandan Holistic Mother-And-Child Care Hospital, is essentially integrated holistic multidisciplinary Center.